Repairs of the Biceps and Triceps Tendons

 - In a biceps repair, an incision will be made over the front of the elbow.
 Another incision may be made on the back of the elbow.
-Your caregiver will attach the tendon back to the bone with screws, or buttons.
+Your surgeon will attach the tendon to the bone with screws or other hardware.
 In a triceps tendons repair, an incision will be made on the back of the elbow.
 Holes will be drilled in the end of the forearm bone near your elbow.
 The ends of the tendon will be inserted through the holes and tied with stitches.

 - A piece of tendon or tissue from another part of your body may be needed.
 This is done to make the shortened tendon longer so it reaches the bone where it will be attached.
 The incisions will then be closed with stitches or medical tape and covered with bandages.
 A cast or splint will be placed on the elbow.
 This will protect the tendon and keep it from moving while it heals.

 After your surgery: